James M. Collins

-James Mitchell Collins (April 29, 1916 – July 21, 1989) was an American businessman and a Republican who represented the Third Congressional District of Texas from 1968 to 1983.
+James Mitchell Collins (April 29, 1916 – July 21, 1989) was an American businessman and a Republican politician who represented the Third Congressional District of Texas from 1968 to 1983.
 The district was based at the time around Irving in Dallas County.

 Background

 Collins was born in Hallsville in Harrison County in East Texas.
 His father, Carr Collins Sr., had founded the Fidelity Union Life Insurance Company; his sister was Ruth Sharp Altshuler.
 He graduated from Woodrow Wilson High School in Dallas.
 In 1989, Collins was inducted into the Woodrow Wilson High School Hall of Fame the same year it was created in celebration of the sixtieth anniversary of the institution.
 Collins graduated thereafter from Southern Methodist University.